agus-gian/laravel-meta-generator/README.md

 **What It Does:**

 - Generates a new meta model file in `app/Models` (e.g., `ModelNameMeta.php`).
-- Updates the corresponding original model to include the `HasMetadata` trait.
+- Requires you to manually update your original model to include the `HasMetadata` trait.
-- Creates a migration file to build the metadata table (e.g., `model_name_meta`).
+- Creates a migration to build the metadata table (e.g., `model_name_meta`).

 ### `metadata:clean-orphaned`

-This command cleans up orphaned metadata records in case the parent model has been deleted.
+This command cleans up metadata records that no longer have an associated parent model.

 **Usage:**